holadmex/messaging-que-app/README.md

 source messaging-queue/bin/activate
 ```

-On carry out the above, we'll commence installation of our Python Frameworks/Libraries right inside our created (`venv messaging-queue`) which you  will be redirected to on executing the (`source messaging-queue/bin/activate`) CMD
+On carry out the above, we'll commence installation of our Python Frameworks/Libraries right inside our created (`venv messaging-queue`) which you  will be redirected to on executing the (`source messaging-queue/bin/activate`) cmd

 ```
 pip install celery